NikStoyanov/portfolio/README.md

 - I host the website on [netlify](https://www.netlify.com/) for the continuous integration which builds the website on every push to this repository.

 Jupyter formatting:
-- By default the execution history does not get exported in markdown.
+- By default the execution history does not get exported to html.
 To get the In[]/Out[] history of the cells like in Jupyter I had to modify the export template.
 The idea is to wrap the exported cells in a custom `<div>` which I can then style using custom CSS and pass as an argument to my build file.

 The template can be found in the file *temp.tpl* and below: